 Whether you want to snowboard or ski, or if snow tubing is more of what you’re looking for, Snowstar Winter Park has you covered.
 Don’t worry if you’ve never had skis on your feet or balanced on a snowboard before; trained instructors offer group lessons and private instruction to get you on the slopes.

-Just make sure to layer up, stay warm, and get that hot chocolate when you’re back inside!
+Whatever you choose, get out and embrace your inner snowman … but make sure to layer up, stay warm, and get that hot chocolate when you’re back inside!

 |Meet Wade Ellett, Let’s Move Quad Cities Outdoor Blogger.
 Wade is an outdoor adventurer who shares his passion for QC outdoor adventures here!
 Read his other posts by clicking here.|